f-julie/f-julie/README.md

 ## Hi there 👋
+Hi, I'm Julie, a secretly passionate coder and software engineer.

+- 🌱 I’m currently learning at BloomTech

+- 📫 How to reach me: linkedin.com/in/julie-fiess

 <!--
 **f-julie/f-julie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.